Tel Shiloh was the religious capital of Israel after the conquest of Canaan, and the assembly place for the people of Israel.

 A flight over the site can be seen in the following YouTube video, captured in June 2016.
 We thank the Park manager Moriah for her assistance and guidance.

-The location of the church is indicated as a red square on the map at the right.
+The location of the church is indicated as a red square on the map.
 It is about 90m away from the southern hillside of Tel Shiloh.

 A mosque was built on the west side of the ruins, and was named Jamia el Arbain (Arabic: “mosque of the 40”).